cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Empirically founded recommendations less established than assessment and formulation
 * Critical of manualized treatments and fitting patients to techniques

-**Individualization of Treatment**

-* Use whatever techniques best fit the goals of treatment
-* Techniques include eliciting discovery, fostering exploration, encouraging practice, medication, individual sessions, group sessions, inpatient hospitalization, or social service interventions
-* Less about the technique itself than how it is used with respect to the patient and therapist

-**Six General Principles of Treatment**
+**General Principles of Treatment**:

-1. **Danger and safety**
+1. **Danger and safety**:
-   * Addresses patient's experience of danger in past, present, and future
+   - Address patient's experience of danger in past, present, and future
-   * Establishes an experience of safety
+   - Establish sense of safety
-   * Includes addressing dangers within therapy
-   * Intervenes in appropriate ways at appropriate times to strengthen therapeutic relationship and support best outcomes.
+   - Consider potential dangers associated with therapy itself or modification of information-processing strategies
+2. **Affect regulation**:
+   - Help patients manage emotions
+   - Develop skills for emotional self-regulation
+3. **Interpersonal communication**:
+   - Improve communication between family members
+   - Encourage effective problem-solving and conflict resolution
+4. **Cognitive restructuring**:
+   - Challenge maladaptive thoughts and beliefs
+   - Replace with adaptive ones
+5. **Behavioral change**:
+   - Teach new skills and behaviors
+   - Reinforce desired behaviors
+6. **Relationship building**:
+   - Strengthen therapeutic relationship
+   - Encourage attachment security and bonding between family members

+**Techniques**:
+- Elicit discovery, foster exploration, encourage practice
+- May include medication, individual sessions, group sessions, inpatient hospitalization, or social service interventions

+**Importance of Assessment and Formulation**:
+- Individualized treatment based on unique needs of the patient
+- Prevent missing the patient's needs or causing harm with misfit techniques
+- Consistent with parenting based on attunement to child's characteristics and developmental stage.

-### 2. Therapists as transitional attachment figures.
+### Therapists as transitional attachment figures.

 **Section 1: Therapists as Transitional Attachment Figures**